 WCS – India has been actively involved in the study and conservation of the Asian Elephant.
-Some of the tools that we have developed and used extensively for research and monitoring include camera trapping, line transect sampling, habitat occupancy surveys and modeling and modern genetic methodologies.
-Monitoring the integrity and quality of wildlife habitats, threat assessment and conservation monitoring has been an integral part of our conservation approach for Asian elephants.
+Monitoring the integrity and quality of wildlife habitats, threat assessment and conservation monitoring of key populations has been an integral part of our conservation approach for Asian elephants.